ApolloAuto/apollo/docs/technical_tutorial/apollo_best_coding_practice.md

    )
    ```

-   You could setup and run `scripts/buildifier.sh <some/path>` to fix BUILD file
+   You can use `scripts/buildifier.sh <path/to/BUILD>` to fix BUILD file style
-   style issues.
+   issues.

-1. In general, we follow
+1. In general, Apollo follows
    [Google C++ coding style](https://google.github.io/styleguide/cppguide.html).
-   You could run `scripts/clang-format.sh <some/path>` to fix C++ style issues.
+   You should run `scripts/clang_format.sh <path/to/cpp/dirs/or/files>` to fix
+   C++ style issues.

 1. Simple and unified function signature.